comagnan/nure/README.md

 - PullRequestDescription: Custom description to include with pull requests created by NuRE.
 (Default: none)
 - AllowPrereleaseDependencies: Whether to update dependencies to prerelease versions.
 (Default: false)

+Then, when launching NuRe, pass the following arguments: `-d "/Path/To/Repository/To/Update" -u "hostingServiceUsername" -p "hostingServicePassword"`.
+If you use the Docker image instead, share the repository with the container like so: `docker run -v /Path/To/Repository/To/Update:/Internal/Container/Path comagnan/nure:latest -d /Internal/Container/Path -u "hostingServiceUsername" -p "hostingServicePassword"`.

 ## Setup NuRe as a developer ##
 ### Requirements ###
 * [.Net 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)